tesfadan/todo2done/README.md

 ## Connect

-Connect with me on [`twitter`](https://twitter.com/tesfadan) to follow along my juorney of learning and building cool things with JavaScript.
+Connect with me on [`twitter`](https://twitter.com/tesfadan) to follow along my journey of learning and building cool things with JavaScript.